No tethering with Nikon D5500 on Windows 10

 My Nikon D5500 is not detected with the Windows 10 version of Darktable, works fine under Linux (Ubuntu)just get the message "no camera with tethering support available for use"

-#2 Updated by Peter Budai over 1 year ago
+#2 Updated by Peter Budai almost 2 years ago

 This should be added to our release notes on Windows: